comworkio/comwork-cloud-wiki/README.md

 ## Api

 There is a Restful API you can directly use here: https://cloud-api.comwork.io

+This API is the one that is used by the web console (and the terraform provider to come).
+It's a Python Flask API that is using the [Scaleway Pulumi package](https://www.pulumi.com/registry/packages/scaleway/) and the tfstate are stored in Scaleway's object storage.

 You'll find the Swagger documentation if you click on the previous link.